edsonMR98/CalendarReact/README.md

 This project was created to test the [react-calendar](http://projects.wojtekmaj.pl/react-calendar/) component.
 The main idea is to customize it for different scenarios.

+The user must have the option to select:
+- A day
+- A month
+- A year

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts